jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

 Source courtesy: Mistral employee at DeepLearning.ai conference

 # My Writing: Project Objective
-The objective of this project is not to reinvent the wheel but to empower users to instrument Datadog agent and SDK onboarding easier and more approachable during PoC evaluations by providing AI-assisted instrumentation support through this project.
+The objective of this project is not to reinvent the wheel but to empower users to instrument Datadog agent and SDK onboarding easier and more approachable during PoC evaluations by providing a list of functional requirements (in the form of success criteria) for the AI-assisted instrumentation to support my work.